 Where: 335 Powell Street (between Geary and Post), San Francisco.
 (415) 774-0264.
 See website.

 Ritz-Carlton Hotel, San Francisco

-Each child receives a fluffy teddy bear and a souvenir family photo at this luxe Teddy Bear Tea, which features a high-energy, funny musical show performed by wisecracking Stretchy the Elf and his lovely sidekick, Holly Berry.
+Each child receives a fluffy teddy bear and a souvenir family photo with a giant teddy bear at this luxe Teddy Bear Tea, which features a high-energy, funny musical show performed by wisecracking Stretchy the Elf and his lovely sidekick, Holly Berry.
 A portion of the proceeds benefit Make-A-Wish® Greater Bay Area.

 Grownups choose from chamomile or black or vanilla English tea, and enjoy two courses of sophisticated tea-time treats: a savory course, with items such as cucumber and crème fraiche crustless open-faced sandwiches and smoked fish-filled gougeres; and a sweet course that includes macarons, madelines, and warm scones served with lemon curd or Devonshire cream.
 My son enjoyed the bottomless pot of hot chocolate with unlimited marshmallows, and two kid-friendly courses that include open-faced ham and cheese and deviled egg sandwiches, fruit tart, a decorated cookie and rice krispie treat among other finger foods.

 November 27-29, 2015 and December 5-6; 12-13, 2015 – 1 p.m.